 of 'Treatment and outcome of nausea and vomiting of pregnancy'

-DESIGN: Cohort study.
+DESIGN: Population-based cohort study.

 SETTING: Medical Birth Registry of Norway (1967-2002) linked to the Cause of Death Registry.

 POPULATION: Women in Norway with singleton births in the period 1967-2002, with and without HG.
 Women were followed until 2009 or death.